DillonBArevalo/smugglesAndSnuggles/README.md

 - action cable
   - enable auth
   - might want to include turn number and move number in move data sent to server/stored in db so people can't move twice if internet gets screwed up...
-  - might not work in production yet. i think i need to enable redis in a config file somewhere

-Rematch:
-- Flash (transition to opposite color) rematch button on yours (aria live?) upon receiving request
-- Button repurposed as an "accept rematch" button.
-- send appropriate info to reroute on accept.
-- Disable button on opponent leave.

 ## Tasks before initial release:
 - Add leave functionality to game (at the very least intentional disconnects should notify opponent)
 - empty lobby notification
 - show 4th card if only 4 cards
-- add rematch functionality
 - home page
 - basic responsivity
   - vertical stacking